AdminUmesh/Dev-Notes/JavaScript/Async, Ajax & Fetch API.md

 # <p style="text-align: center;">Async in JavaScript</p>
 *****

+JavaScript is a Synchronous, Single thread language.
+It execute code line by line
 ## Asynchronous JavaScript
 Functions running in parallel with other functions are called asynchronous. `A good example is JavaScript setTimeout()`